 The saving grace here is FreeSync and VRR which if you have definitely helps the experience be a lot smoother, but it will still struggle in occasions yet makes it more bearable for sure.

 I still Hope that we will be able to get all Xbox One games to be updated/enhanced with the FPS Boost mode that Microsoft and Xbox have slowly starting to release which if you would like to learn more you can check out my video above.

-Before I head out I would like to remind you that if you like the answer yes to be attached to the question is Jurassic World Evolution Free? then I invite you to try and earn your Microsoft Rewards Points so you can redeem them for free Xbox Game Pass Ultimate in the video above this paragraph will show you how you can do it for yourself or come over to my YouTube channel and I will be giving away one free month of Xbox Game Pass Ultimate once I reach 3000 subscribers and every month after that there will be giveaways.
+Before I head out I would like to invite you to try and earn your Microsoft Rewards Points so you can redeem them for free Xbox Game Pass Ultimate in the video above this paragraph will show you how you can do it for yourself or come over to my YouTube channel and I will be giving away one free month of Xbox Game Pass Ultimate once I reach 3000 subscribers and every month after that there will be giveaways.